changtb/Automated-ELK-Stack-Depolyment/README.md

 - **Filebeat**: Filebeat detects changes to the filesystem.
 Specifically, we use it to collect Apache logs.
 - **Metricbeat**: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed `sudo` escalations, and CPU/RAM statistics.

 The playbook below installs Metricbeat on the DVWA hosts.
-The playbook for installing Filebeat is included, and looks essentially identical — simply replace `metricbeat` with `filebeat`, and it will work as expected.
+The playbook for installing Filebeat looks essentially identical — simply replace `metricbeat` with `filebeat`, and it will work as expected.

 ```yaml
 ---